Results

 Teacher: B. Remess

-Lane Tech College Prep HS
+Lane Tech College Prep

 Chicago, IL